WilliamPottey/WilliamPottey/README.md

 ## 🎯 Other Projects

-### Portfolio Website
+### React Calculator App
-- Built a personal portfolio website to showcase projects
+- Built a calculator  using only React components for practice
+### Doggy Match Maker
-- React + TailwindCSS
+- Built a conceptual dog adoption site with React
-- Live demo: (add your link here)
+- Uses extenral API's for retrieval Dog data
+- Includes filtering and pagination

 ### Side Projects
 - Learning cloud deployment & serverless functions